 Keeping emotions in check: Practical strategies

-Once you’re aware of your emotional triggers, the next step is learning how to manage them.
+Having identified your emotional triggers, the next step is learning how to manage them.
 Here are some simple strategies to help you stay in control:

-- Stick to a trading plan – A clear plan removes guesswork and emotional decision-making.
+- Stick to a trading plan.
+A clear plan removes guesswork and emotional decision-making.

-- Use stop-loss and take-profit orders – These help prevent impulsive exits based on emotions.
+- Use stop-loss and take-profit orders.
+These help prevent impulsive exits based on emotions.

-- Keep a trading journal – Tracking your trades and emotions can help you spot patterns and improve discipline.
+- Keep a trading journal.
+Tracking your trades and emotions can help you spot patterns and improve discipline.

 Discipline is the secret ingredient to making smart, consistent trading decisions.
 Here’s why it matters: